osman245/osman245/Readme.md

 <h1 align="left">Hey 👋 What's up?</h1>

-<p align="left">My name is Warsame and I'm a Software Developer specializing in Dev Ops from Canada</p>
+<p align="left">My name is Warsame and I'm a Software Developer specializing in Dev Ops from Canada.
+I do freelancing dev Ops consulting and website creation on my sparetime</p>

 ###